Tobyawo/Staff-promotion-algorithm/README.md

   # <h1> Staff promotion algorithm</h1>
- <p>This is a Data Science Nigeria AI 2019 pre-bootcamp competition to build an algorithm that can predicting staff that are likely to be promoted based on defined personal and performance parameters</p>
+ <p>This is a Data Science Nigeria AI 2019 pre-bootcamp competition to build an algorithm that can predict staff that are likely to be promoted based on defined personal and performance parameters</p>

  # <h2> Description </h2>
 <p> CASE STUDY: YAKUB TRADING GROUP - ALGORITHMIC STAFF PROMOTION